ddemszky/conversational-uptake/README.md

 **Notes**
 * Make sure there are no empty string or NaNs in your data.
-* The uptake model will only predict scores for utterance pairs where the first utterance is at least *5 tokens* long.
+* The uptake model will only predict scores for utterance pairs where the first utterance is at least *5 tokens* long, ignoring punctuation.